• Skip to primary navigation

 2. Use a heavy-bottomed pan, so it won't burn the brigadeiro that tends to stick to the bottom of the pan;

-4. After it starts simmering, keep stirring for about 3 minutes, or until you see that the mixture falls away easily from the bottom, as pan is tilted.
+4. After it starts simmering, keep stirring for about 3 minutes or until you see that the mixture falls away easily from the bottom as the pan is tilted.
 Also, as you get some mixture with the spatula, you'll see that it doesn't run freely anymore, but infect, it falls more like blocks of mixture.

 6. Remember, it will thicken much more after it cools down.
 The fudge won't achieve a pliable consistency in the pan.
 Actually, It will look a little too soft, but it'll get to the right consistency after it's completely cool.

-7. The fudge/brigadeiro for these little rats need to be thick and stretchy when ready to mold, so it will hold the "mouse" shape.
+7. The fudge/brigadeiro for these little rats needs to be thick and stretchy when ready to mold, so it will hold the "mouse" shape.

 Sifting cocoa over sweetened condensed milk